arjunkunna/regent-fft/README.md

 `make_plan` is a `__demand(__inline)` task.
 This means that if the user wants it to execute it in a separate task, they must wrap the task themselves.

+> [!IMPORTANT]
+>
+> `make_plan` overwrites the input and output regions `r` and `s`.
+This is
+> mandated by FFTW, which Regent FFT uses on CPUs.
+In order to avoid overwriting
+> data, the user must either initialize the plan prior to loading the regions
+> with data, or else must create a temporary region (of the same size and layout
+> as the real one) for use in initialization.

 #### 3. Execute Plan

 Next, we execute the plan.
 This takes the same 3 regions as mentioned above.